Dimensional Packing Strategies

 Overview

-Your product catalog might be vast and varied, but that doesn’t mean you have to tackle everything all at once.
-Start with large, bulky, oddly sized items, or items that need special consideration when packing.
-These items often lose money when shipping because they’re rated off weight alone, not the dimensional weight or the product’s actual packing requirements.
+Your product catalog might be vast and varied, but you don't need to tackle everything at once.
+Begin with large, bulky, or oddly sized items that often lead to shipping losses when rated by weight alone, rather than considering their dimensional weight or specific packing needs.

 Approach 2: Pack Separately